Student Policies/Requirements to participate on an MTSU Education Abroad program. Please click on policy below for details.

 MTSU does not permit travel to countries or portions of countries where the U.S. Department of State currently advises against travel or tourism by Americans.
 The U.S. Department of State maintains current Travel Warnings on their website.

-Students participating on semester and academic year education abroad programs are permitted to transfer a maximum equivalence of 18 U.S. credit hours per semester.
-Students participating on summer education abroad programs are permitted to transfer a maximum equivalence of 12 U.S. credit hours for the entire summer term.
+Students participating on semester and academic year education abroad programs typically transfer back a maximum equivalence of 18 U.S. credit hours per semester to MTSU.
+Students participating on summer education abroad programs typically transfer a maximum equivalence of 12 U.S. credit hours for the entire summer term.
+The amount of credit transferred to MTSU depends on the international credit transfer conversion for each program.
+Students who earn credit that calculates in excess of 18 U.S. credit hours per semester and in excess of 12 U.S. credit hours for the summer term will transfer back all credit earned abroad.

 Non-MTSU Student Policy